Who

 Evolution of Elevational Ranges

 The evolutionary history of neotropical birds has undoubtedly been influenced by Andean uplift, leaving us with current patterns of high diversity and endemism in and around the Andes.
-How did modern elevational ranges form and change over time?
-How rapidly did they shift?
-And are shifts upward and downward symmetrically distributed across the elevation gradient and similarly distributed among clades.
+I ask: How did modern elevational ranges form and change over time?
+How rapidly have they shifted?
+Are upward and downward shifts symmetrically distributed across the elevation gradient? and how do patterns of range evolution differ among clades?
 This work is being done in collaboration with Eli Stone and Selina Bauernfeind.

 Downward Expansion